Ultra-composable management systems

 Processes & Flow

-Work & Overview Screens
+Overview & Work Screens

 The nature of the task at hand—enabling users across organizations to play their parts in processes—demands a particular configuration of screens: ports for working, and dashboards for navigating to them.
 No more, no less.

 Zooming in, a port is a single-entry form where the user performs their work on an item—say registering for an event or approving an expense.
-A port is optimized for the task at hand; it might offer a single large button for easy mobile use in the field, or have many text fields designed for desktop completion.
+A port is optimized for the task at hand; it might offer a single large button for easy mobile use in the field, or sport many text fields designed for desktop completion.

 A console presents a table of items to work on; the final column in each row offers one or more conduit links to various ports.